 Foreign trusts play an increasingly important role in Swiss estate planning, particularly for international estates.
-While Swiss law does, for the time being (see below), not have its own concept of trusts, trusts are recognised here following Switzerland's ratification of the Hague Convention on the Law Applicable to Trusts and on their Recognition (the "Hague Trust Convention").
+While Swiss law doesnot have its own concept of trusts, trusts are recognised here following Switzerland's ratification of the Hague Convention on the Law Applicable to Trusts and on their Recognition (the "Hague Trust Convention").